edgonzalesjr/Snort-Intrusion-Detection-System/README.md

 ## Objective

-To effectively install, configure, and utilize Snort as an Intrusion Detection System (IDS) on Ubuntu 20.04, including setting up custom rules, verifying installation, and managing rule paths.
+To effectively install, configure, and utilize Snort as an Intrusion Detection System (IDS) on Ubuntu 22.04 LTS, including setting up custom and community based rules, verifying installation, and managing rule paths.

 ### Skills Learned